-The average coffee drinker probably doesn’t realize what a huge global business coffee is.
-As one of the so-called breakfast commodities (along with orange juice, sugar and cocoa), coffee is the world’s most widely-traded tropical agricultural commodity.
-It is also the world’s second-highest traded commodity, trailing only crude oil [for more commodity news subscribe to our free newsletter].
+The average coffee drinker may not realize what a huge global business coffee is.
+One of the so-called breakfast commodities (along with orange juice, sugar and cocoa), coffee is the world’s most widely traded tropical agricultural commodity.
+It is also the world’s second-highest traded commodity, trailing only crude oil.

-Worldwide, more than 26 million small coffee producers in more than 52 coffee producing countries rely on the beans as their principal means of earning a living.
-In North America and Europe, people consume a third as much coffee as they do water.
-In the United States alone, Americans consume 400 million cups of coffee per day, making it the world’s biggest consumer of the beverage.
+Worldwide, more than 26 million small coffee producers in more than 52 coffee-producing countries rely on the beans as their principal income.
+In North America and Europe, people consume more than a third as much coffee as they do water.
+In the United States alone, Americans consume over 400 million cups of coffee per day, making it the world’s biggest consumer of the beverage.

-Investors looking to make savvy trades must pay very close attention to what is going on (such as weather and politics) in the two largest producers of coffee in the world – Brazil and Vietnam.
-For instance, a major frost during the growing season in Brazil can send prices skyward.
+Investors looking to make savvy trades must pay very close attention to what is going on (such as weather and politics) in the two largest producers of coffee in the world: Brazil and Vietnam.
+For instance, a major frost during the growing season in Brazil can send prices skyrocketing.
 The four biggest upward spikes in coffee prices – 1975-1977, 1985-1986, 1994 and 1997 – were all due to such an event.

 Geopolitics and economics can also come into play.
-In early 2012, farmers in Vietnam decided to hold back their crop due to low prices which in turn sent robusta prices higher.
-Or, as also happened in 2012, a fall in the Brazilian currency (the real) forced Brazilian farmers to dump their product on the market, forcing down arabica prices [see also Warning: Ignore Bill Gross’ Hard Money Prediction At Your Own Risk].
+Farmers can decide to hold back their crop due to low prices and in turn send robusta bean prices higher.
+Or, as also happened in 2012, a fall in the Brazilian currency (the real) forced Brazilian farmers to dump their product on the market, forcing down arabica prices.

-The factors which affect the price of coffee fall into four general categories: weather conditions, geopolitical conditions (particularly in Brazil and Vietnam), transportation costs, and consumer discretionary income.
+As such, the factors affecting the price of coffee fall into four general categories: weather conditions, geopolitical conditions (particularly in Brazil and Vietnam), transportation costs, and consumer discretionary income.
 Higher oil prices, for example, can lead directly to higher shipping costs, putting upward pressure on coffee prices.

 Consumer discretionary incomes are also another major factor since coffee drinking is not a necessity (at least to most).
-The financial and debt crisis in Europe, for example, may adversely affect coffee consumption in those regions, as individuals will be more concerned with saving money than spending it on a cup of Joe.
+The financial and debt crisis in Europe, for example, may adversely affect coffee consumption in those regions as individuals will be more concerned with saving money than spending it on a cup of Joe.
 However, rising discretionary incomes in the emerging countries offer the potential for rising coffee demand overall.
 Take Brazil, for example; coffee consumption there is rising quite rapidly.
-Forecasts are for demand to exceed 21 million bags annually, up 50% in the past decade.
-The arrival of the coffee culture in Asian countries such as China (with 20% coffee demand growth in 2011) is another demand driver [see also How to Trade Coffee Futures].
+Further, the arrival of coffee culture in Asian countries like China is another demand driver [see also How to Trade Coffee Futures].

 There are several ways to invest in this commodity, including futures contracts on coffee beans and exchange-traded notes designed to track the performance of futures contracts.

 Coffee drinkers today have a vast array of flavors to choose from.
 But there are only two types of coffee beans traded on global financial markets.
 The first type of coffee bean is the robusta, which is considered to be of lower quality and usually ends up as instant coffee.
-Most of this variety of coffee is grown in Southeast Asian countries such as Vietnam and Indonesia and parts of Africa.
+Most of this variety of coffee is grown in Southeast Asian countries such as Vietnam and Indonesia, as well as parts of Africa.
 It is a hardier bean and can be grown at altitudes up to 2,000 feet [see also Four Little Known Factors Driving the Price of Coffee].

 A second similar ETN from iPath is the Pure Beta Coffee ETN (CAFE).
 The only difference here is that there is no pre-set rollover schedule for the futures contracts.
-The fund manager may roll over into one of a number of futures contracts with varying expiration dates, as selected using a methodology designed by Barclays [see also The Best (and Worst) Commodity Investments of H1 2012].
+The fund manager may roll over into one of a number of futures contracts with varying expiration dates, as selected using a methodology designed by Barclays.

 Both of these ETNs are traded on the NYSE Arca, making it very easy for the average investor to access exposure to one of the world’s most interesting commodity markets.